 Many studies have shown that the strength of the relationship you build with your therapist is the greatest indicator of success.
 This is a lot about chemistry!
 But I believe that my experience and knowledge combined with personal qualities of a clear mind, a warm and caring attitude and a sense of humour inspire confidence and trust.

 Below is a list of my areas of experience.

 I would be more than happy to have an informal chat about anything to do with my practice before you make a decision.

-Therapy works slightly differently for individuals and couples, so I have created headings below relevant to each - please have a look under the heading that applies to you.
+Therapy works slightly differently for individuals and couples - please have a look under the heading that applies to you.

 Individuals - Generalised

-- Lack of self esteem, low confidence, shyness, worthlessness
+- Lack of self esteem, insecurity, low self confidence, shyness, worthlessness

 - Isolation and loneliness

-- Family: parents, siblings, children and unsatisfactory relationships
+- Family issues: parents, siblings, children and unsatisfactory relationships

 - Bereavement and loss